-Now in its 6th edition, this event will address the full range of wealth management trends as well as citizenship and residence planning trends among HNWIs in MENA market.
-It will gather immigration agents, lawyers, governments as well as private wealth intermediaries such as private wealth lawyers, family offices, trust professionals, tax consultants and more.
+Global Migration & Wealth Mobility MENA is the leading immigration conference in the Middle East.
+The sixth edition of this Middle East wealth management forum will address the full range of wealth management and mobility news as well as citizenship and residence planning trends among HNWIs in MENA (Middle East and North Africa) market.
+It will gather immigration agents, lawyers, governments as well as private wealth intermediaries such as private banks, wealth managers, immigration lawyers, family offices, trust professionals, tax consultants, government representatives and more.

 Who is attending?

 The demand for second citizenship programmes in the UAE is mostly coming from Indians, Pakistanis, Syrians and other Arab citizens.
 Due to the country’s strong credibility, UAE is easier and quicker to obtain from the Emirates.
 Thus, it is treated as a stepping-stone by these expats for applying a second passport.

 Syrians lead the number of applications, followed by Lebanese, Iraqis and Palestinians among Arab expats; Indians and Pakistanis make up a large chunk of applications among Asian expats.

 The popular programmes include Caribbean and European, especially Vanuatu & Portugal.

 A second citizenship gives them visa-free access to major regions and countries in the world such as Schengen states.
 It acts like a life insurance policy considering unstable political situations and economies in their home countries.

 The need of privacy – the Common Reporting Standard (CRS) approved by OECD for cross border sharing of financial information on individuals does not apply to apply.
 Most of the programmes are possible through investment on real estate and the fact that investors are also gaining residency and potentially shifting their residence for tax purposes could be treated as a benefit.